Fioscopeco/Fioscope_3d_print_v1/README.md

 5. Finally connect the TRRS AUX cable to the microphone.

-You may now connect your fioscope to your device (phone, tablet, or computer) and either use the <b>fioscope app</b> or any voice memo app.
+You may now connect your fioscope to your device (phone, tablet, or computer) and either use the <b>fioscope app*</b> or any voice memo app.

+*NOTE: The Fioscope app is for Android only and is not available on the Google Play Store.
+To download the app, go to our app repository by <a href="https://github.com/Fioscopeco/Fioscope_Android_App_v1"> Clicking Here</a> and follow the instructions on the repository.